wengong-jin/icml18-jtnn/molvae/README.md

 ## Training
 Step 1: Preprocess the data:
 ```
-python preprocess.py --train ../data/train.txt --splits 30 --jobs 8
+python preprocess.py --train ../data/train.txt --split 30 --jobs 8
 mkdir zinc-processed
 mv tensor* zinc-processed
 ```
 This script will preprocess the training data (subgraph enumeration & tree decomposition), and save results into a list of files.
-We suggest you to use larger value for `--splits` if you are working with larger datasets.
+We suggest you to use larger value for `--split` if you are working with larger datasets.

 Step 2: Train VAE model with KL annealing strategy.
 ```